words are just that – words. But there are instances when talk has value. Here’s the lowdownTweet

 Have you ever heard the old saying “deeds, not words”?
-It simply means that with any given problem, action is required in order to effect a positive outcome for any given problem.
-Therefore words are just that – words.
+It simply means that with any given problem, action is required in order to affect a positive outcome for any given problem.
+Therefore, words are just that – words.
 But, there are instances when talk has value

 With that said, can talk be considered action?
 In some instances, you bet ya.
 For example, cognitive behavioural therapy is often the gold standard in the treatment of mental disorders.
 Why?
 Well, in part, because talking to a therapist works.